JamesPumpernickel/about-blank/README.md

+> [!IMPORTANT]
+> for the custom and current page bookmarklets, https://github.com doesn't work so test it on another website
 # about:blank cloaker
 This repo is a complete (as far as i know) guide for about:blank cloaking
 ## about:blank cloaker for website